sashasochka/sashasochka.github.io/index.md

 title: Main page
 ---
 ### Welcome to my homepage
-Hi there, my name is Sochka Oleksandr and I am a second year Software Engineering student at the Kyiv Polytechnical Institute in Kyiv, Ukraine.
+Hi there, my name is Sochka Oleksandr and
+I am a second year Software Engineering student at the Kyiv Polytechnic Institute in Kyiv, Ukraine.

 ### Info